h2o/h2o/deps/picotls/WindowsPort.md

 * And, an example project, picotlsvs.exe, which will perform a TLS exchange in memory, and demonstrate how to use PicoTLS in windows.

-The code has a dependency on OpenSSL.
+The example code has a dependency on OpenSSL.
 When building the 32 bit projects (WIN32) it expects to find:

 * OpenSSL header files under $(OPENSSLDIR)\include